 Fuel: The good thing about the Tesla Model 3 is that it doesn’t use fuel.
 This doesn’t mean it’s free since you still need to pay to charge your car via electricity.
-A simple Tesla comparison claims that you can save about $1,200 per year in fuel savings, or about $208 a month.
+A simple Tesla comparison claims that you can save about $2,500 per year in fuel savings, or about $208 a month.
 And with petrol prices increasing, the potential savings will likely be higher.

 Parking & ERP: Season parking at HDB estate is $110 per month.
 We will assume ERP charges to be $30 each month.
 This adds up to $140 a month, $1,680 a year, or $16,800 over a 10-year period.